Participer au site avec un Tip

 is returned.

-If each group contains constant values, and there exist at least two
+If all values in each group are identical, and there exist at least two

 groups with different values, the function generates a warning and